FAQ: Composition (C) Requirement

 Can creative writing assignments be used to fulfill the C requirement?

 No. The C requirement mandates expository writing.
-Assignments in poetry, fiction, or creative non-fiction may not be used to fulfill this requirement.
+Assignments in poetry, fiction, or creative non-fiction cannot count towards the work required for the C.

 Can blog posts or discussion board posts count towards the pages required for the C?